ryouchinsa/Rectlabel-support/README.md

 Thank you.

-# Useful converters coded by our users
-- Converter to the KITTI format on Nvidia DIGITS https://github.com/softwaremill/detectnet-tests

 # Key features
 - Drawing bounding box, polygon, and cubic bezier
 - 1-click buttons make your labeling work faster